BarlowR/BarlowR.github.io/content/trips/2024-06-08-potato-hill-xc-league/Potato_Hill_XC_League20240608.md

 On launch we had high clouds blocking the Sun and the day didn't turn on until around 11:45.
 The task for the day was to go to Snow, come back to launch, tag a waypoint in the valley directly to the east, then a waypoint to the north.

 Once I saw cycles coming in around 5 minutes apart, I got my stuff ready, and timed a cycle right off of launch.
-I followed the ridge down from the left of launch and connected with a thermal maybe 500 ft from launch.
+I followed the ridge down from the left of launch and connected with a thermal maybe 500 feet from launch.
 I was the third one in the air.

 After following the gaggle and scratching to Snow, back to launch, then back to Snow, I had a rough time climbing out of Snow in a lee side thermal to get high enough to glide out.
 There was a single climb there and it was determined to make my life miserable.
 Once I had the altitude, I went on glide to St. John, found a climb out front a little, and worked my way up to the top of the mountain.